-Assuming that an UWB module is installed on the agent, and there are n beacons placed on the ground, where $n \ge 3$.
-At time i, the distance measurement between the agent X_i and the k-th UWB base station p_k can be represented as $r{i,k}$.
-Therefore, the observation function of the UWB factor can be expressed as:
+Assuming that a UWB module is installed on the agent, and there are n beacons placed on the ground, where $n \geq 3$.
+At time i, the distance measurement between the agent X_i and the kth UWB base station p_k can be represented as $r{i,k}$.
+Therefore, the observation function of the UWB factor can be expressed as